JuliaLang/julia/doc/src/manual/faq.md

 ### There is a useful undocumented function/type/constant.
 Can I use it?

-Please open an [issue](https://github.com/JuliaLang/julia/issues) or [pull request](https://github.com/JuliaLang/julia/pulls) to start a discussion for turning it into a public API before relying on it.
+Updating Julia may break your code if you use non-public API.
+If the code is self-contained, it may be a good idea to copy it into your project.
+If you want to rely on a complex non-public API, especially when using it from a stable package, it is a good idea to open an [issue](https://github.com/JuliaLang/julia/issues) or [pull request](https://github.com/JuliaLang/julia/pulls) to start a discussion for turning it into a public API.
+However, we do not discourage the attempt to create packages that expose stable public interfaces while relying on non-public implementation details of `julia` and buffering the differences across different `julia` versions.

 ### The documentation is not accurate enough.
 Can I rely on the existing behavior?